defuse/password-hashing/README.md

 ------

 This library provides two methods: `CreateHash`, and `ValidatePassword`.
-The `CreateHash` method takes a password as input and returns a verifier string that can be used to check if a password matches the one that was given to `CreateHash`.
-The `ValidatePassword` method takes a verifier string and a candidate password, and returns true if the candidate password is the same as the one that was originally given to `CreateHash`.
+The `CreateHash` method takes a password as input and returns a "hash" string that can be used to check if a password matches the one that was given to `CreateHash`.
+The `ValidatePassword` method takes a hash string and a candidate password, and returns true if the candidate password is the same as the one that was originally given to `CreateHash`.

 The library takes care of salting internally, so the user of this library does not need to manually add salt or worry about storing the salt.
-The salt is encoded into the verifier string.
+The salt is encoded into the hash string.

 The different implementations are compatibile with each other.
 So a hash produced with one implementation can later be used to verify the password in